Because we all need help from time to time.

 Wendy has worked in the therapeutic community for many years and focused mainly on helping those in a homeless situation.
 She is also in pursuit of her PsyD in Psychology.

 In her free time, you'll find Wendy tooling around on her scooter or sailing on her boat.
-She has a partner and two children, with whom she lives.
+She has a partner and three children, with whom she lives.

 850 W. Hind Dr. Suite 210

 Honolulu, HI 96815

 Kailua, HI 96734

 98-084 Kamehameha Hwy.

 Take H1 Eastbound until it turns into Kalanianaole Hwy.
 Take Kalanianaole Hwy. to W Hind Dr. and take an immediate right into the parking lot by the Professional Building.
 We are the first door on the right after you take the elevator to the second floor.

 Directions to Eaton Square:

 From the East-Side: Take the H1 Wesbound to Kapiolani Blvd.
 Take Kapiolani Blvd. town-bound, then take a left onto McCully.
 Go over the bridge, then take a right onto Ala Wai Blvd.
 Take a left onto Lipeepee St. At the stop sign, you will see a parking garage on your left.
 At any level, you can enter the Villa Professional Plaza and take the elevator to the 4th floor.